-- 1. You are an adult: This environment is a supportive environment for you to learn to accept responsibility for the ways in which you act.
+- 1. You are an adult: This environment is a supportive one for you to learn to accept responsibility for the ways in which you act.
 Students are expected to conduct themselves in a mature manner. - 2.
 All classes are important: Lecturers put a lot of time and effort into preparing for their classes.
-If you miss a class it is your responsibility to get the information you have missed, you can do so by consulting with your classmates, and completing the readings.
-If you are unclear about something, then you can consult your Lecturer.
-You should however be prepared before you go to your Lecturer.
-If you do consult your Lecturer be sure to indicate what you did to prepare to meet with them; this information will be appreciated. - 3.
+If you miss a class, it is your responsibility to get the information you have missed.
+You can do so by consulting with your classmates and completing the readings.
+If you are unclear about something, then you can consult your lecturer.
+You should however be prepared before you go to your lecturer.
+If you do consult your lecturer, be sure to indicate what you did to prepare to meet with them; this information will be appreciated. - 3.
 Your GPA is your responsibility: Be consistent in reviewing your performance.
 Discuss any challenges that may be impacting your performance early in your courses.
 Follow up on your assignments and ascribed grades. - 4.
-Be respectful: The University is an environment of mutual respect. - 5.
-Grades are earned: You have to put in the time to earn the grades you deserve.
-Do not argue with your Lecturer about how deserving you are.
+Be respectful: The University is an environment of mutual respect.

+- 5. Grades are earned: You have to put in the time to earn the grades you deserve.
+If you are disappointed with a grade, do not argue with your lecturer about how deserving you are of a higher grade.
 Rather, if you are concerned about your grade, you may take the following approach: 'I'm concerned about the grade I received.
 I expected it to be higher and believed I followed the requirements.
 May we discuss exactly what I needed to have done differently?'" - 6.
-Deadlines: Your Lecturer will give you adequate time to prepare for your assignments.
+Deadlines: Your lecturer will give you adequate time to prepare for your assignments.
 This may be included in your course outlines, posted on OurVLE, and/or may be announced it class.
 It is your responsibility to follow these deadlines. - 7.
 Investment in your studies: It is recommended that you review your notes before and after your lectures.
-At any point in time, your Lecturer may choose to give you a random quiz. - 8.
-Be on time for your classes and tutorials: you cannot afford to miss the content of your courses, therefore it is expected that you will be on time for your lectures and your tutorials. - 9.
-Missing lectures/tutorials: The University's regulation (Student Handbook 2020-2021, p.39), stipulates that: "All registered students are required to attend prescribed lectures, practical classes, tutorials, or clinical instructions.
+At any point in time, your lecturer may choose to give you a random quiz. - 8.
+Be on time for your classes and tutorials: You cannot afford to miss the content of your courses, therefore it is expected that you will be on time for your lectures and your tutorials. - 9.
+Missing lectures/tutorials: The Examination regulation 13 (Student Handbook 2023-2024, p.42), stipulates that: "All registered students are required to attend prescribed lectures, practical classes, tutorials, or clinical instructions.
 Students with unsatisfactory class attendance [who have been absent from the University for a prolonged period during the teaching of a particular course year for any reason other than illness] or who have failed to submit any assessments set by his/her Examiner, are subject to debarment by the relevant Academic Board, on the recommendation of the relevant Faculty Board, from taking any University examination.
 Procedures to be used to measure attendance and assessments shall be prescribed by the Faculty" (p.
-39). - 10.
-Cell phone usage in class: while in class, your cell phones should be on silent.
+42).
+(Excerpt from The UWI Assessment Regulations for First Degrees, Associate Degrees, Undergraduate Diplomas and Certificates Including GPA and Plagiarism Regulations).